 Magnetic resonance imaging (MRI) is one of the most widely used imaging methodologies for preclinical and clinical applications.1 Specifically, single-shot Echo Planar Imaging (ssEPI) is one of the most efficient MRI acquisition schemes which can provide relatively high-definition images in 100 ms or less.2 Furthermore, the quality of ultrafast acquisition makes ssEPI immune to the motion artifacts and desirable for Diffusion Tensor Imaging (DTI),3,4 functional MRI (fMRI),5,6 and Dynamic Susceptibility Contrast MRI (DSC-MRI).7 However, due to the B0 field inhomogeneity and the low bandwidth along the phase encoding direction, ssEPI suffers from severe susceptibility artifacts, especially at tissue boundaries with different susceptibilities and high fields.

 Many methods have been proposed to correct the susceptibility artifacts in ssEPI.8 Among various proposed ssEPI susceptibility correction methods, field-mapping9,10, and gradient reversal methods11 are the two most commonly used methods.
 The field-mapping techniques first collect two gradient-echo (GRE) images with different TE values to calculate the B0 field map10.
 Then, the distorted images are corrected by coordinate calculation and linear interpolation based on the field map.
 Although these methods are easy to implement, their performance is limited by the field map's quality.
 Inaccurate field maps will lead to the residual artifacts after the distortion correction.
 Note that the ssEPI acquisition for the full human brain takes only a few seconds, while acquiring a GRE-based image for field mapping requires several minutes.12 Furthermore, the phase unwrapping procedure in the field map calculation is vulnerable to various errors, especially near tissue boundaries or regions with high field inhomogeneity.13 The gradient reversal method relies on two reversed phase encoding images to estimate the displacement map.14 Chang et al.15 proposed the gradient reversal method, which estimates the displacement map in each line along the phase encoding direction independently by calculating the integral for every phase encoding.
 The main limitation of this method is the use of 1-D unwarping for every phase encoding line without considering the displacement map's smoothness, resulting in streaking or discontinuities in the corrected images.
-Improved implementation of the reversed gradient method by Andersson et al16. involves fitting for a smoothly-varying displacement field using discrete cosine basis functions.
+Improved implementation of the reversed gradient method by Andersson involves fitting for a smoothly-varying displacement field using discrete cosine basis functions16.
 This method is widely used in FSL (FMRIB Software Library) as TOPUP17.
 The main problem of these conventional approaches is the time-consuming optimization of the objective function, especially for large-sized input images.
-Moreover, the optimized objective functions often lead to a poorly conditioned, nonconvex optimization problem and fall into local minimum.
+Moreover, the optimized objective functions often lead to a poorly conditioned, nonconvex optimization problem and fall into a local minimum.